 How Does Etsy Work?

 Etsy is a platform for buying and selling handmade goods, supplies, and vintage products.
 It’s an endless online crafts faire with 1.8 million booths, and millions more customers looking to find just the right thing that you might sell.
 For some small fees, Etsy hosts your shop and provides powerful tools for you to manage your business, and for potential customers to find what you have to offer.
-It’s popular platform for good reason, and today I’ll be telling you how to get a piece of that handmade pie.
+It’s popular platform for good reason, and this guide to selling on Etsy will show you how to get a piece of that handmade pie.

 Why Does Etsy Work?